MortenMeisler/AzureAutomationFormGenerator/README.md

 5. You can now build project and if you want publish to own website host.

 ## Usage
 Default landing page will have a left menu with your runbooks listed.
 This will only grap your runbooks that has a tag of Key: `FormGenerator:Visibility` Value: `Public`.
-Neither will it be possible to fetch a runbook without this tag.
+It will not be possible to fetch a runbook without this tag.

 ### Other tags
 `FormGenerator:DisplayName` Value: `My Runbook Name` Make a friendly runbook name with spaces, otherwise it uses the current runbook name.